Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 ### Session Summary

-The session summary currently includes the four metrics highlighted in red.
+The session summary currently includes the four jibe metrics highlighted in red.

 ![waterspeed-session](img/waterspeed-session.jpg)

-In addition to the number of jibes and % missed, it would be useful to see the following stats:
+In addition to the Number of Jibes and % missed, it would be useful to see the following stats:

 - Best Jibe Speed - already available
 - Best Min Speed